leo-arch/clifm/src/README.md

 ### C source

-BSD compatibility: We try to keep _CliFM_ working on BSD systems (at the very least).
-So, when calling a function make sure it exists on BSD systems, and, if possible, make sure it is POSIX.
-Check its syntax as well: GNU functions are not always identical to BSD ones.
+Portability: Though mostly developed in Linux (and this always means better support), we try to keep _CliFM_ working on \*BSD, MacOS, and Haiku.
+So, when calling a function make sure it exists on these platforms as well, and, if possible, make sure it is POSIX.
+Check its syntax as well: some functions might take different parameters on different platforms.
+For example, **getmntinfo**(3) does not exist in Linux, and, while it takes a `statfs` struct in FreeBsd, OpenBSD, and MacOS, it takes a `statvfs` struct instead in NetBSD.

 Generally, try to stick as closely as possible to the `Linux kernel coding style`.
 See https://www.kernel.org/doc/html/v4.10/process/coding-style.html